jina-ai/GSoC/README.md

 We are firm supporters of open source and have open sourced multiple projects, including:

 - [**Jina**](https://github.com/jina-ai/jina): A cloud-native neural search framework to build state-of-the-art and scalable deep learning search applications in minutes.
-- [**DocArray**](https://github.com/jina-ai/docarray) : Data type agnostic Python library for effortless processing and manipulation of data.
-A single data structure for all kinds of data.
+- [**DocArray**](https://github.com/jina-ai/docarray): A library for nested, unstructured data in transit, including text, image, audio, video, 3D mesh, etc. It allows deep-learning engineers to efficiently process, embed, search, recommend, store, and transfer the data with a Pythonic API.
-- [**Finetuner**](https://github.com/jina-ai/finetuner): Finetune any deep neural network for better embeddings on neural search tasks
+- [**Finetuner**](https://github.com/jina-ai/finetuner): Allows one to tune the weights of any deep neural network for better embeddings on search tasks.

 We have also built an open source "app store" for sharing neural search components at [Jina Hub](https://hub.jina.ai/).
 These projects work in synergy to help developers build solutions for various problems, from image search to 3D model search, from semantic search to text-to-image search, from question-answering systems to outlier detection.